“One of Brazil's greatest hotel experiences, set in a private nature reserve 3.5 hours' drive - or a short helicopter flight - north of Rio”

 - Wine tasting

-Children are welcome at all times, and the reserve is a wonderful place for children to explore and learn about the environment, flora and fauna, as well as the farm.
-Each suite can fit a rollaway bed, one can fit two, and cots can be supplied.
+Children are welcome in the villas, but cannot be accommodated in the main house.
+The reserve is a wonderful place for children to explore and learn about the environment, flora and fauna, as well as the farm.

 Children (4-12 years)